poltergeist42/JDM/_1_userDoc/source/ESP.rst

     * **Pin 22** : I2C SCL

-    * **Pins 6, 7, 8, 11, 16, and 17** are used for connecting the embedded flash, and are not recommended for other uses
+    * **Pins 6, 7, 8, 11, 16, and 17** are used for connecting the embedded flash, and are not
+      recommended for other uses
-    * **Pins 34-39** are input only, and also do not have internal pull-up resistors The pull value of some pins can be set to Pin.PULL_HOLD to reduce power consumption during deepsleep.
+    * **Pins 34-39** are input only, and also do not have internal pull-up resistors.
+The pull value of some pins can be set to Pin.PULL_HOLD to reduce power consumption during deepsleep.

     * **GPIO0** : Ne pas utiliser car elle empêche le démarrage.